 We started with sheep while in 4-H in MD.
 We brought a small flock when we moved from MD to NY.
 One of our ewes gave birth while my husband was still in MD, I learned to do a lot on my own during that time.
 We have a mixture of sheep & angora goats.

-Items available for sale: Fiber products sources from our farm, hats & socks from woolen mill, roving, fleeces, mill spun yarn.
+Items available for sale: Fiber products sourced from our farm, hats & socks from a woolen mill, roving, fleeces, mill spun yarn.